Interes-Group/Roman-Kasl--Bang-lite/README.md

 ## Introduction to the game

 The players are in the wild west, and since this is a simplified version of the game, they all fight against each other.
-In our simplified version of the game, we have neither characters nor weapons and also we don't have many other cards from the original game.
+In our simplified version of the game, we have neither characters nor weapons and also we don't have many other sk.stuba.fei.uim.oop.cards from the original game.

 ## Goal of the game